-2019 CHAMPIONSHIP: North Carolina defeats Maryland for seventh title
+2019 CHAMPIONSHIP: How North Carolina won its second-straight title

 Let’s take a look at which college field hockey programs have the most national titles.